StudfarmStudios/assaultwing/README.md

 ## Notes on quick local testing

+You can build with the usual `dotnet build`, but building with the following command allows connecting multiple clients from same machine (remember to enable windowed mode):

+    dotnet build -p:DefineConstants="ALLOW_MULTIPLE_CLIENTS_PER_HOST;DEBUG=true"

-After `dotnet build`, simply run one of the following:
+Then simply run one of the following:

 ```bash
   cd DedicatedServer/bin/x64/Debug/netcoreapp6.0